santanuroul123/argocd-in-one-shot/07_argocd_image_updater/README.md

         ![chai-app-working](output_images/image-15.png)

-6. And similarly, in future you update image tag then it will replce `v1.0.1` with new one like below:
+6. And similarly, in future when you update image tag then it will replce `v1.0.1` with new one, like below:

     ![chai-app-new](output_images/image-16.png)